sigasi/sigasi_insights/manual/libraries.md

 # Common Libraries {: #libraries-common}

-In any newly created VHDL project, the `Common Libraries` folder contains the VHDL files of the `IEEE` and `STD` libraries.
-This folder is special in the sense that its contents are not stored in regular files on your hard drive.
-Instead, the files’ contents are shipped as part of the Sigasi Studio installation.
-These files are not sent to an external compiler since it is expected that the contents of the Common Libraries are pre-compiled.
-Other than that, the `Common Libraries` folder behaves like any other folder.
+Each VHDL project has a folder called `Common Libraries`.
+This is where reusable libraries go: either vendor libraries, third party IP libraries or your own reusable libraries.
+By default, the `STD` and `IEEE` libraries are added to this folder.
+The `Common Libraries` folder behaves like any other folder.
 You can delete it, rename it, and apply a different library mapping.
 In most cases, however, the default configuration is just what you need.

+## How to add files to Common Libraries ?

+In any newly created VHDL project, the `Common Libraries` folder contains the VHDL files of the `IEEE` and `STD` libraries.
+To add files to the Common Libraries folder, locate a folder with VHDL files on your file system using the Project Explorer or the file explorer of your OS and drag the folder with VHDL files to the Common Libraries folder.

+## How is Common Libraries different from another folder ?

+* `Common Libraries` is a *virtual* folder.
+This means that it is not a real folder in the project directory and it can only contain references to folders on your file system.

+* Files in `Common Libraries` are supposed to be error free.
+Sigasi Studio will not mark errors or warnings in these files.

+* While you work on your project, you don't want to edit the files in the `Common Libraries`, but you need them to compile your project.

+* Files in `Common Libraries` are supposed to be pre-compiled.
+If you tell Sigasi Studio to compile your project using an external compiler, the Common Libraries are skipped.
+You need to pre-compile them yourself and let your compiler know where the compiled libraries are.
+For ModelSim, you can use the "modelsim.ini" file for this.

+## What if I broke my Common Libraries folder?

 If you have modified the `Common Libraries` folder, you can always revert it back to the original state.
-Right-click on your project in the explorer view and apply menu-entry **Reset Common Libraries**.
+Right-click on the Common Libraries folder of your project in the explorer view and apply menu-entry **Set Library > Reset Common Libraries**.

 ![](images/librarymappingrestorecommonlibraries.png)